PX4/PX4-user_guide/en/gps_compass/septentrio_asterx-rib.md

 # AsteRx OEM with Robotics Interface Board

 Septentrio is the leading worldwide supplier of OEM GPS / GNSS receivers.
-Our OEM receivers deliver accurate and reliable positions to demanding industrial applications in a small, light-weight form factor.
+Septentrio OEM receivers deliver accurate and

+reliable positions to demanding industrial applications in a small, light-weight form factor.
 We also offer several dual antenna receivers providing heading & pitch or heading & roll angles ideal for autonomous navigation or machine control.
 Inertial sensor integration of the AsteRx-i family offers a full attitude solution (heading, pitch and roll)